AlonBletter/protectalk-server/README.md

 ## 📝 Notes
 - Make sure to provide your **Firebase service account JSON** in `./config/firebase-service-account.json`.
 - For production, update `SPRING_PROFILES_ACTIVE` and configure secrets in a safe way.

 ---

-## 📜 License
-MIT License © ProtecTalk